genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 If you are only interested in seeing selected columns, use the [`displayFields`](#dbmon-commands) command and list the names of the columns you are interested in (separated by spaces).

-Any subsequent [`show`](#dbmon-commands) commands will only display those columns, rather than all the columns in the table/view.
+While you continue to work on the selected table or view, subsequent [`show`](#dbmon-commands) commands will only display those columns.
+To view all the columns again, use the [`displayFields`](#dbmon-commands) command followed by no column names.

+In the example below, we have used `displayFields` to view four specific columns:

 ```javascript
 DbMon:BROKER>displayFields BROKER_ID NAME REGION COUNTRY_CODE